Neocreb/frontend-eloity-unified-ecosys/ENHANCED_VIDEO_FEATURES.md

 # Enhanced Video Platform Features

-This document outlines the comprehensive video platform enhancements implemented in the Softchat application, transforming it into a modern, feature-rich video sharing platform similar to TikTok, Instagram Reels, and YouTube Shorts.
+This document outlines the comprehensive video platform enhancements implemented in the Eloity application, transforming it into a modern, feature-rich video sharing platform similar to TikTok, Instagram Reels, and YouTube Shorts.

 ## 🎥 Video Creation & Recording